 Two best ways to propagate dill

-There are really only 2 good ways to propagate dill.
+There are only two good ways to propagate dill.

 You can start dill from seed.
-Choose to plant seeds indoors in pots or containers or plants seeds outdoors in containers, grow bags or directly in the ground.
+Choose to plant seeds indoors in pots or containers or plant outdoors in containers, grow bags, or directly in the ground.

-Growing dill from seed gives you full control and germination rate is high.
+Growing dill from seed gives you complete control, and the germination rate is high.

-You can also leave your dill plants to bloom, and eventually you will be able to collect the dill seeds to replant or why not let the plant self-seed.
+You can also leave your dill plants to bloom, and eventually, you will be able to collect the dill seeds to be replanted, or why not let the plant self-seed?

 Self-seeding works great if you have the space.
-But keep in mind that dill seeds are light and will “travel” why you may find dill plants in unexpected places in your garden.
+But remember that dill seeds are light and will “travel”, which is why you may find dill plants in unexpected places in your garden.

 But what about growing dill from cuttings?